HEASARC/heasoftpy/README.md

     the parameters.
 Default is `False`.
 - `stderr`: If `True`, make `stderr` separate from `stdout`.
 The default is `False`, so `stderr` is written to `stdout`.
+- `allow_failure`: **For version 1.5 and above**, this parameter controls how task failure is handled.
+If `True`, the task will continue without raising any errors or warnings and the status can be found in the result output.
+    If `False` (default), the task will raise an `Exception` and terminate.
+    If `"warn"`, the task will raise a warning and continue excecution.
+The behavior for versions 1.4 and below is equivalent to `allow_failure=True`, no exception or warning is issued and the status can be found in the result.

 ### 2.3.1 Special cases
 If the `heasoftpy` task being called has an input parameter with a name `verbose`, `noprompt`